Binary upgrade

 TLS connection dropped after upgrade

 Binary built without --features tls-migration.
 TLS clients drain instead of migrating.
-Rebuild with the feature flag.
+Rebuild with --features tls-migration.

 Not running on Linux.
 TLS migration is Linux-only.

 Certificate or key changed.
 The old process exported cipher state bound to the old certificate.
-Use the same files for both processes.
-Rotate certificates via SIGHUP before the binary upgrade.
+Use the same files for both processes if you need TLS migration.
+Client-facing certificate rotation requires a restart or a planned reconnect window.

 "TLS migration not available" in logs

 The new process received a migration payload with TLS data but was built without --features tls-migration or is not running on Linux.
 The client is disconnected.
-Rebuild the new binary with the feature flag.
+Rebuild the new binary with --features tls-migration.

 "migration channel not ready" in logs